Duwaysan/SDA-Software-Development-Bootcamp/work/week-01/day-01/03. Intro-to-CLI/fundamentals/README.md

 In macOS, use Spotlight to search for and open Terminal.
 Press `⌘ Command` + `Space` to open Spotlight and search for `Terminal`.
 Press `Enter` to open it.

-### Windows

-If you have not completed Installfest, you won't have your Terminal configured yet.
-Sit back and take everything in!

-If you have completed Installfest, use your system search to launch the Windows Terminal application in Windows 10 or the Terminal application in Windows 11.
-Despite the difference in names, a search for `Terminal` should work on either OS.

 ### Ubuntu

 Ubuntu is cool and has a built-in keyboard shortcut to launch the Terminal application: `Ctrl` + `Alt` + `T`.